 The Design:

 Atheana used a Blue Heron with a Coast Salish design as the motif for her picnic table.
 As someone who grew up in Richmond, she would often see herons during her walks which symbolizes home.
 They specifically remind her of Steveston as she has a fond memory of sneaking up on them with her brother while they were waiting for their parents to finish working on the boats.
 As her parents and family friends have strong ties to the Steveston fishing history, Atheana associated herons with the fishermen who are part of her life.
-You can locate her table at Britannia Shipyards (number 4 on the map).
+You can locate her table at Britannia Shipyards.

 BEA MARTIN